List of Chinese leaders

-This is a list of modern Chinese leaders since 1912.

 In this article, "China" refers to the modern territories controlled by the People's Republic of China (which controls Mainland China, Hong Kong and Macau) and the Republic of China (which controls Taiwan area).
 For more information, see Two Chinas, Political status of Taiwan, One-China policy, 1992 Consensus and One country, two systems.

 "China" also refers to many historical states, empires and dynasties that controlled parts of what are now the PRC and the ROC.
 For leaders of ancient and imperial China, see List of Chinese monarchs.